 If you’ve been waiting for details about the First-Time Home Buyer Incentive (FTHBI) program, hoping it would help you qualify for a mortgage, you may be disappointed.

-The government finally showed all its cards with the FTHBI scheme and we can’t find a case where it would actually improve someone’s buying power—i.e., bridge the gap between high home prices and what newbie buyers can afford.
+The government finally showed all its cards with the FTHBI scheme and we can’t find many cases where it would actually improve someone’s buying power—i.e., bridge the gap between high home prices and what newbie buyers can afford.